Wollivan/SquadronLeader/advanced_rules.md

 Earn your wings and keep the action moving!

 - When a pilot destroys another plane, they become the Ace.
-(You can use the Medal token to remember who the current Ace is)
 - For as long as they are the Ace, that pilot may reroll 1 Attack dice and 1 Defense dice each round.
 - There can only be one Ace in the sky at a time.

-## Using the Forward Firing Guides

-Reward or challenge expert pilots by changing the rules around the firing arcs.
-You can either:

-- Play using only the forward firing guides and ignoring the wide arc, or
-- Allow pilots to reroll an attack dice when the defender is in the forward firing guide.

 ## Alternative Game modes